equinix-labs/equinix-labs-metal-nutanix-cluster/docs/parts/6-kubernetes.md

 Navigate to LCM take an Invenotry, wait for it to finish and then Navigate to Software -> Updates.

-We recommend updating everything the Nutanix Kubernetes Engine.
+We recommend updating the Nutanix Kubernetes Engine.

 ### 3. Deploy Nutanix Kubernetes Engine